josecrdz1999/cosasfeas/README.md

 - [ ] 100%.
 - [ ] Enough so that the Product Owner is not surprised by the value delivered by the Increment.
 - [ ] 40%, or more if the Stakeholders agree.
-- [x] Any amount of time the Developers ask the Product Owner to be present.
+- [x] As much time as the developers tell the product owner to be present

 24. ### Question24
 What are the typical roles when practicing Pair Programming?